Gayant: Saint Maurand

-A child raised by a she-bear and other stories…
+Other stories

 In the 19th century, several accounts in the form of tales or plays take a Gayant-like character and reinvent his history.
-"Intrepid Gayant", one of the "Tales of King Cambrinus" written by Charles Deulin remains best known nowadays: the giant of Douai becomes a wild child brought up by a she-bear which takes it for one of her own because of his breadth and his bear-like strength.
-A logger finds him, adopts him and the child becomes an adult, achieving many exploits thanks to his size, his strength, and intelligence.
+"Intrepid Gayant", one of the "Tales of King Cambrinus" written by Charles Deulin is a well known tale: The giant of Douai becomes a wild child brought up by a she-bear, which takes it for one of her own because of his breadth and his bear-like strength.
+A logger finds him, adopts him, and the child becomes an adult.